AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

 this case.

-The steady-state :math:`x`-velocity profiles accross the pipe diameter at increasing resolution are plotted along with the theorerical profile:
+The steady-state :math:`x`-velocity profiles accross the pipe diameter at increasing resolution are plotted along with the theorerical profile in :numref:`PoiseuilleVelProf`:

 .. figure:: images/validations/Poiseuille3D/PoiseuilleVelProf.png
+   :name: PoiseuilleVelProf
    :align: center
-   :figwidth: 60%
+   :figwidth: 50%

+   : Axial velocity profile at increasing resolution with PeleLMeX

 A more quantitative evaluation of PeleLMeX results is obtained by calculating the L2 norm of the error against the analytical profile:

 .. figure:: images/validations/Poiseuille3D/PoiseuilleConvergence.png
+   :name: PoiseuilleConvergence
    :align: center
-   :figwidth: 60%
+   :figwidth: 50%

+   : L2-norm of the axial velocity profile as function of the number of cells across the pipe diameter

 showing second-order convergence for this diffusion dominated flow.